satchafunkilus/iobroker.rmb-bhkw/README.md

 The adapter uses a headless version of the Chromium browser to parse the data from the customer portal.
 Either the Chromium version supplied by the adapter can be used for this, or an external one.

 ### Supplied version of Chrome
-If the supplied one is to be used, then the dependencies of Chromium must be fulfilled on the host system of ioBroker.
-If any of these dependencies are missing, the adapter will throw an error in the log, indicating the missing library.
+If the supplied Chromium browser is to be used, the dependencies must be fulfilled on the host system of ioBroker.
+On installation, the adapter will try and install any missing dependencies.
+Should this not work and any of the dependencies are missing, the adapter will throw an error in the log, indicating the missing library.
 These can be installed on a Debian/Ubuntu system for example with:

 ```
 sudo apt install -y ca-certificates fonts-liberation libappindicator3-1 libasound2 libatk-bridge2.0-0 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 libfontconfig1 libgbm1 libgcc1 libglib2.
 0-0 libgtk-3-0 libnspr4 libnss3 libpango-1.0-0 libpangocairo-1.0-0 libstdc++6 libx11-6 libx11-xcb1 libxcb1 libxcomposite1 libxcursor1 libxdamage1 libxext6 libxfixes3 libxi6 libxrandr2 libxrender1 libxss1 libxtst6 lsb-release wget xdg-utils
 ```

 If ioBroker is installed on a different operating system, the package names of the dependencies may be different - a quick Google search will probably help.
 These must then be installed for the respective operating system.
-Alternatively, you can switch to using an external browser (see chapter: Using with Docker).
+Alternatively, you can switch to using an external browser.

-### Use with Docker
+### External Chrome Browser
-If ioBroker is running in a Docker container and the supplied browser cannot be used due to missing dependencies, it is recommended to run the Chromium browser as a separate container.
-For this purpose, the image [browserless/chrome](https://hub.docker.com/r/browserless/chrome/) is recommended, for example.
-This image can be executed e.g. with the command
+If the supplied browser cannot be used due to missing dependencies, it is recommended to run the Chromium browser as a separate container.
+For this purpose, the image [browserless/chrome](https://hub.docker.com/r/browserless/chrome/) is recommended.
+This image can be executed with the command

 ```
 docker run -p 3000:3000 browserless/chrome